What Is a Pre-Existing Condition in Pet Insurance?

 - Read your own vet records.
 Most owners never see them.
 Request the full chart from every vet your pet has visited; review for any vague language that could be re-interpreted as a symptom.

 - Don't skip the waiting period.
-Conditions that first show signs during the waiting window are excluded.
-If your pet starts limping on day 10 of a 14-day waiting period, the cruciate is pre-existing.
+Conditions that first show signs during a waiting window are excluded permanently.
+If your pet starts limping on day 10 of a 30-day window, the cruciate becomes pre-existing.

 Florida-specific note